-On May 2, 2023, the Company announced Mr. Anthony Hawkshaw's intent to retire from the position of Chief Executive Officer ("CEO") of the Company effective June 5, 2023.
+On May 2, 2023, the Company announced Mr. Anthony Hawkshaw intent to retire from the position of Chief Executive Officer ("CEO") of the Company effective June 5, 2023.
 Subsequently, the Board of Directors selected Mr. Eric Caba, President and Chief Operating Officer of Bear Creek, to assume the role of President and CEO concurrent with Mr. Hawkshaw's retirement.
 Mr. Hawkshaw will remain a director and Vice Chair of the Company.

 On May 11, 2023, the Company announced that Sandstorm Gold Ltd. ("Sandstorm") advanced an additional \$5 million pursuant to an amendment to the gold purchase agreement (the "Gold Purchase Agreement") between the two parties originally dated December 17, 2022 (see Bear Creek Mining news release dated December 17, 2022).
-Proceeds from the additional stream advance will be used to accelerate access to certain higher-grade areas of the Mercedes mine and for general working capital purposes.
+Proceeds from the additional stream advance will accelerate access to certain higher-grade areas of the Mercedes mine and for general working capital purposes.
 The Company will deliver 600 ounces of gold per month for seven months in addition to the original commitment of 25,200 ounces (now 600 ounces per month over 49 months, or 29,400 ounces) in exchange for the \$5 million advance.

-On May 30, 2023, the Company announced that it has executed a non-binding indicative term sheet with Equinox Gold ("Equinox"), to refinance the final purchase price installment for Mercedes this obligation into a five year, \$26 million convertible debenture ("Convertible Debenture").
-The revised terms provide for the payment into a secured, interest-bearing Convertible Debenture closing on June 30, 2023 ("Closing Date").
-The Convertible Debenture bears a nominal rate of interest equal to 7% per annum and matures after a term of five years on June 30, 2028.
-At any time at or prior to maturity, the unpaid principal portion may be converted into common shares of the Company by Equinox at a conversion price of 1.25 times the volume-weighted average price of the common shares of the Company for the 10-day period ending on May 29, 2023.
+On June 30, 2023, the Company announced that it has entered into an agreement with Equinox Gold ("Equinox") to refinance the final purchase price installment for Mercedes into a five year, \$26 million convertible debenture ("Convertible Debenture"), pending approval from the Company's shareholders on September 21, 2023 and the TSX Venture Exchange ("TSX-V").
+The principal as at June 30, 2023 reflects the \$25 million deferred payment, less \$1.4 million in interest payments plus approximately \$2.5 million in accrued interest from October 26, 2022 to June 30, 2023.
+Upon receipt of the necessary approvals, the revised terms will convert the deferred payment into a secured, interest-bearing Convertible Debenture with a nominal rate of interest equal to 7% per annum and will mature after a term of five years from the issuance date.
+At any time at or before maturity, the unpaid principal portion may be converted into common shares of the Company by Equinox at a conversion price of C\$ 0.73, representing 1.25 times the volume-weighted average price of the common shares of the Company for the 10-day period ending on May 29, 2023.

-Commencing July 1, 2023, the Company will make payments of approximately \$0.15 million per month, representing the monthly interest portion on the principal.
+Commencing October 31, 2023, the Company will make payments of approximately \$0.16 million per month, representing the monthly interest portion on the principal.
 The Company may prepay, without penalty, any portion of the Convertible Debenture before the maturity date.
 The Convertible Debenture will be secured by a first lien (pari passu with certain security held by Bear Creek's existing creditors) and certain second lien pledges of Bear Creek's equity interests in the holding companies through which Bear Creek holds Mercedes and the Corani silver-lead-zinc deposit in Puno, Peru.
-The issuance of the Convertible Debenture is subject to completion of definitive documentation and approval of the TSX Venture Exchange and the Company's shareholders, as applicable.